-To confine ourselves to a more lucid tradition, perhaps we shall understand the celebrated maxim in which La Rochefoucauld tells us that "il y a des gens qui n'auraient jamais été amoureux, s'ils n'avaient jamais entendu parler de l'amour," not in the Romantic sense of an entirely Imaginary "bringing to realization" of love which would make of this remark a bitter objection on his part, but as an authentic recognition of what love owes to the symbol and of what the Word entails of love.
+To confine ourselves to a more lucid tradition, perhaps we shall understand the celebrated maxim in which La Rochefoucauld tells us that 'il y a des gens qui n'auraient jamais été amoureux, s'ils n'avaient jamais entendu parler de l'amour', 25 not in the Romantic sense of an entirely imaginary 'realization' of love, which would make of this remark a bitter objection on his part, but as an authentic recognition of what love owes to the symbol and of what speech entails of love.

-In any event one has only to go back to the works of Freud to gauge to what secondary and hypothetical place he relegates the theory of instincts.
-The theory cannot in his eyes stand for a single instant against the least important particular fact of a history, he insists, and the genital narcissism which he invokes when he sums up the case of the Wolf Man shows us well enough the disdain in which he holds the constituted order of the libidinal stages.
-Going even further, he evokes the instinctual conflict in his summing-up only to steer away from it immediately and to recognize in the symbolic isolation of the "I am not castrated" in which the subject asserts himself, the compulsive form in which his heterosexual choice remains riveted, in opposition to the effect of homosexualizing capture undergone by the moi traced back to the Imaginary matrix of the primal scene.
-This is in truth the subjective conflict, in which it is only a question of the vicissitudes of subjectivity in so far as the "je" wins and loses against the "moi" at the whim of religious catechizing or of the indoctrinating Aufklärung, a conflict whose effects Freud made the subject bring to realization through his help before explaining them to us in the dialectic of the Oedipus complex.
+In any case, one has only to go back to the works of Freud to realize to what a secondary and hypothetical place he relegates the theory of instincts.
+The theory cannot in his eyes stand for a single instant against the least important particular fact of a history, he insists, and the genital narcissism he invokes when summing up the case of the Wolf Man shows us well enough the disdain in which he holds the constituted order of the libidinal stages.
+Furthermore, he evokes the instinctual conflict in his summing up only to move away from it immediately and to recognize in the symbolic isolation of the 'I am not castrated', in which the subject asserts himself, the compulsive form in which his heterosexual choice remains riveted, in opposition to the effect of homosexualizing capture undergone by the ego when brought back to the imaginary matrix of the primal scene.
+This is in truth the subjective conflict, in which it is only a question of the vicissitudes of subjectivity, in so far as the 'I' wins and loses against the 'ego' at the whim of religious catechizing or of the indoctrinating Aufklärung - a conflict whose effects Freud made the subject bring to realization through his help before explaining them to us in the dialectic of the Oedipus complex.

-It is in the analysis of such a case that one sees clearly that the realization of perfect love is not a fruit of nature but of grace-that is to say, the fruit of an intersubjective accord imposing its harmony on the torn and riven nature which supports it.
+It is in the analysis of such a case that one sees clearly that the realization of perfect love is a fruit not of nature but of grace - that is to say, the fruit of an intersubjective agreement imposing its harmony on the divided nature that supports it.

-"But what on earth is this subject then that you keep battering our understanding with?" finally protests some impatient listener.
-"Haven't we already learned the lesson from Monsieur de La Palice that everything experienced by the individual is subjective?"
+'But what, then, is this subject that you keep dinning into our ears?' some impatient listener finally protests.
+'Haven't we already learned the lesson from Monsieur de la Palice26 that everything experienced by the individual is subjective?'

 Naïve lips, whose praise will occupy my final days, open yourselves again to hear me.
 No need to close your eyes.
-The subject goes a long way beyond what is experienced "subjectively" by the individual, exactly as far as the Truth he is able to attain, and which perhaps will fall from those lips you have already closed again.
-Yes, this Truth of his history is not all of it contained in his script, and yet the place is marked there by the painful shocks he feels from knowing only his own lines, and not simply there, but also in pages whose disorder gives him little by way of comfort.
+The subject goes well beyond what is experienced 'subjectively' by the individual, exactly as far as the truth he is able to attain, and which perhaps will fall from those lips you have already closed again.
+Yes, this truth of his history is not all contained in his script, and yet the place is marked there by the painful shocks he feels from knowing only his own lines, and not simply there, but also in pages whose disorder gives him little comfort.